NFL, NFLPA agree to extend daily COVID-19 testing

 The initial pact between the two sides, announced on July 20, mandated daily

 testing for the first two weeks of training camp.
-If the positive rate didn't
+If the positivity rate

 The league previously adjusted testing protocols after Detroit Lions